-Here are some tips for the next steps after your crash to ease you into this process and make it as painless as possible.
+Here are some tips for the next steps after your crash in Edmonton to ease you into this process and make it as painless as possible.

 1. SURVEY THE SCENE AND GATHER EVIDENCE